keithmmc/pandsproject/README.md

       col_names = ['Sepal_Length','Sepal_Width','Petal_Length','Petal_Width','Class']
       iris =  pd.read_csv(csv_url, names = col_names)

-# <h1> the modules used are as followed  used will be as followed <h1> #

-matplotlib
-seaborn
-pandas
-numpy

 # <h1> investagating the dataset  <h1> #
 once I had the CSV file downloaded, I ran some commands using Panda library this has many functions that can be used to explore the Iris data set.
 Having imported the iris data set from a csv file into a pandas, to help return data this would show that I had downloaded the csv file correctly.
 This would also help give am overview of the Fisher Iris data set including some summary statistics that describe the data at a high level.